Swapping the power suits for PJS: How clean is your bed?

 Working from home has complications, but also has perks such as not having to sit in uncomfortable suits or uniforms, saving a fortune on commuting and employees can work in a comfortable space.
-However, when wanting to discover how working from home has been for many Americans, we quickly discover this in fact meant working very comfortably indeed – after surveying 2,347 US Citizens we found a fifth (21%) of those working from home are in fact working from their beds.
+However, when wanting to explore how working from home has been for many Americans, we quickly discover this in fact meant working very comfortably indeed – after surveying 2,347 US residents we found a fifth (21%) of those working from home work from their beds.

 We decided to investigate working from home habits after recent national data showed that the number of US employees working from home five days a week or more has increased by over 150% since the start of the coronavirus pandemic.*

-The results from the poll were shocking and despite knowing some workers would be sat on their mattresses whilst sending their emails, we were amazed to discover just how many people are.
+The results from the poll were shocking, and despite knowing some workers would be sitting on their mattresses whilst sending their emails, we were amazed to discover just how many people are doing just that.

-Aside from less sleep, there are many further complications and health issues which can manifest due to the result of working from a bed (WFB), including postural pain, increased stress levels, and concentration and performance issues.
+Aside from less sleep, there are many further complications and health issues which can manifest due to the result of working from a bed, including postural pain, increased stress levels, and concentration and performance issues.

 Find a workspace outside of your bedroom & ensure you’re sitting comfortably

 If you’ve been working from home for a while now, you’ve probably got an established workspace, however as these findings reveal, this doesn’t mean that’s the best place to work.
-When working from home you want to find somewhere more than just anywhere which is in reaching distance to your laptop charger lead.
-When you set up a workspace, our main recommendation is to do so outside of your bedroom.
+When working from home you want to find somewhere that’s not simply a convenient place within reach of your laptop charger.
+Your workspace should be outside of your bedroom.
 When you work and sleep in the same room, then your brain often associates any stress or anxiety you feel while working with your sleeping space.
 So that when you try to fall asleep at night, your thoughts might dwell on work issues rather than switching off.

-Your bedroom should be a place you can get away to in the evening and shut the door to all your day-to-day stresses.
+Your bedroom should be a place you can get away to in the evening and shut the door on all your day-to-day stresses.
 Therefore, try and set up your workspace in a spare room, kitchen or living area.
 When in your room of choice, try to find somewhere bright to sit with natural sunlight and with a comfy seating option.
-As we have mentioned one of the most apparent complications of working from bed is impacts it has on a person’s postural health.
+As we have mentioned, one of the most apparent complications of working from bed is the impact it has on a person’s postural health.
 Try and find an upright supportive chair to work from, allowing you to concentrate better while also being comfortable.

-You may be asking, what if I have not got anywhere other than my bedroom to work from?
+You may be asking, what if I only have my bedroom to work from?
 If this is the case, try to do work from a table or desk where possible.
-Although comfortable and convenient, working from bed is the worst possible option for anyone remote working so try to avoid it where you can.
+Although comfortable and convenient, working from bed is the worst possible option for anyone working remotely so try to avoid it when you can.

 Maintain a consistent work and sleep schedule

-Sleep and work schedules are like yin and yang, if one is suffering the other is bound to follow.
+Sleep and work schedules go hand in hand; if one is suffering the other is bound to follow.
 If you are working at different times every day, it’s harder for your internal clock to keep your sleep-wake cycle on track and likewise if you’re staying up until sunrise, working the next day isn’t going to be easy.